kontron/python-ipmi/docs/source/ipmiMsgSupport_cmd.rst

 Master Write-Read Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This command can be used for low level |I2C|/SMBus write, read, or write-read accesses to the IPMB or private busses behind a management controller.
+This command can be used for low level |I2C|/SMBus write, read, or write-read accesses to the IPMB or private buses behind a management controller.
 The command can also be used for providing low-level access to devices that provide an SMBus slave interface.

 +---------------------------------------------------------------------------+
 | **i2c_write_read(bus_type, bus_id, channel, address, count, data=None)**  |